-In both cases, if the University incurs expenses on behalf of the student, faculty/staff, organization, or program, the individual or corresponding college/school and/or department will be held financially responsible.
+If the student fails to obtain Restricted Regional approval for travel from the IOC they will not be reimbursed for costs from the sponsoring college/ school department or unit.
+If the University incurs expenses on behalf of the student, faculty/staff, organization, or program, the individual or corresponding college/school, department or unit will be held financially responsible.